Bluehost vs A2 Hosting: Choose Your Perfect Fit

 Why is Bluehost Better Value for Money?

-Bluehost scored an impressive 4.6/5 in the “value for money” category of our research, while A2 Hosting trailed just behind with a score of 4.2/5.
-Bluehost’s shared hosting plans are slightly cheaper than A2’s, but you still can’t really go wrong with either provider here – they both offer the basic features that we spoke about earlier at a competitive price.
+Bluehost’s shared hosting plans are slightly cheaper than A2 Hosting’s, and this reflects in the scores for each, with Bluehost earning 3.1 out of 5 against A2 Hosting’s 2.5 out of 5.
+You still can’t really go wrong with either provider here – they both offer the basic features that we spoke about earlier at a competitive price.

 Prices by Hosting Type

-Let’s take a quick look at each provider’s cheapest monthly price, organized by hosting type:
+Let’s take a quick look at each provider’s monthly price range, organized by hosting type:

 It’s clear that when you start to grow beyond shared hosting, Bluehost represents much better value for money than A2 Hosting.